Lapin0t/grothendieck-cern/README.md

 that, if there hadn't been the ecological crisis, in ten or twenty years of time we'd all have realized that there was a profound crisis of knowledge, even in the sense of scientific knowledge.
-In the sense that we don't manage anymore to integrate a vision of the world into a coherent image---since, after all, that's what we want to achieve---into a vision of reality that enables us to interact favorably with it from our own little slices of speciality.
+In the sense that we don't manage anymore to integrate a vision of the world into a coherent image—since, after all, that's what we want to achieve—into a vision of reality that enables us to interact favorably with it from our own little slices of speciality.
 This is a second aspect that seems to me to have become harmful.